nelsonfigueroa/github-email-scraper/README.md

 Scrape contributor emails from a GitHub repository.

+## Motivation

+I noticed that the GitHub API exposes email addresses used in commits.
+I wanted to see how easily someone could scrape for emails using a script.
+I talk about GitHub email scraping and protecting yourself in a [blog post](https://nelsonfigueroa.sh/scraping-github-contributor-emails/).

 ## Disclaimer

-This was created for demonstration purposes.
+This was created for demonstrational purposes.
 What you do with this script or emails gathered is purely your responsibility.

 ## Usage